Kia Stinger (2018-2022) Review

 All Kia Stinger models come with leather upholstery throughout, with the Kia Stinger GT S flagship gaining softer Nappa leather.
 It’s a partially successful attempt at making the Kia Stinger feel posh, because while there are some nice touches like satin chromed door handles, stainless steel kick plates and standard aluminium finishes on the pedals, it doesn’t take too long to find cheaper, less upmarket feeling materials in the cabin.

-Nobody from the interior design and materials departments in Audi or BMW are likely to be losing any sleep over this new contender in the class, even if some in the ride and handling department might be.
+Nobody from the interior design and materials departments in Audi or BMW was losing any sleep over the Stinger, even if some in the ride and handling department were more worried.

 Everything works though, and while the switches lack the sort of precision weighing and feel of the best of its upmarket competition, the Kia’s certain to be reliable, the company’s commitment to that underlined by the provision of a seven-year/100,000 mile warranty, which is still the benchmark in the industry.